Zennoon/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

 it resulted in a segfault, because I was trying an illegal modification.
 The problem was resolved when I made the strings declared as arrays, because arrays are mutable.

+6-puts2.c: This source file is pretty straight forward.
+It just uses the same concepts as 3-puts.c, only this time, we use the loop counter to only print the character if it is even.